tmurray19/hello-world/README.md

-# hello-world
+# hello-worl
-For testing purposes
+For testing purpose. singular purpose
 # This is a test file to see how git works.
 I have added the changes below

   -Create a new Repository (Repo)